Jusharra/aws_automated_access_review/README.md

    Additional options:
    - `--stack-name`: Custom CloudFormation stack name (default: aws-access-review)
    - `--region`: AWS region for deployment (default: us-east-1)
-   - `--schedule`: Schedule expression for running the review (default: rate(7 days))
+   - `--schedule`: Schedule expression for running the review (default: rate(30 days))
    - `--profile`: AWS CLI profile to use for credentials (default: uses default profile)

-4. Verify your email address by clicking the link in the verification email sent by AWS SES.
+4. **⚠️ IMPORTANT: Verify your email address by clicking the link in the verification email sent by AWS SES before proceeding!**

 5. (Optional) Run an immediate access review report:
    ```